apache/reef/tang/README.md

   }
 }
 ```
-Tang encourages applications to use Plain Old Java (POJO) objects, and emphasizes the
-use of immutable state for configuration parameters.
-This reduces boiler plate (there is
-no need for extra setter methods), and does not interfere with encapsulation (the
-parameters are private).
-Furthermore, it is trivial for well-written classes to ensure
-that all objects are completely and properly instantiated; they simply need to check
-constructor parameters as any other POJO would.
+Tang encourages applications to use Plain Old Java (POJO) objects, and emphasizes the use of immutable state for configuration parameters.
+This reduces boiler plate (there is no need for extra setter methods), and does not interfere with encapsulation (the fields, and even the constructor can be private).
+Furthermore, it is trivial for well-written classes to ensure that all objects are completely and properly instantiated; they simply need to check constructor parameters as any other POJO would.

-In order for Tang to instantiate an object, we need to annotate the constructor with an
-@Inject annotation.
-While we're out it, we'll define a configuration parameter, allowing
-us to specify seconds on the command line, and in a config file.
+In order for Tang to instantiate an object, we need to annotate the constructor with an @Inject annotation.
+While we're at it, we'll define a configuration parameter, allowing us to specify seconds on the command line, and in a config file.

 ```java
 package com.example;